MozillaFoundation/Build-and-Book/process.md

-## Working the process
+## Our process
 ![](/https://farm6.staticflickr.com/5048/5319988695_22db1bded5_o_d.png)
 **Getting better at getting better**.
 Our goal for 2015 is to make our process more transparent, agile, and open to community contributors.
 We're continually evolving and documenting how we do that.
+(And we've changed a bunch of our tools and process recently, so we frequently trip and break things.)

 Here's a high-level summary, with links to more detail on each:

+* [Working open](http://openmatt.org/2011/04/06/how-to-work-open/) -- We're committed to transparency, agility and community participation.
 * [Planning](learning2015_plan.md) -- we plan yearly and quarterly.
 Then translate our quarterly goals into two-week sprints or "Heartbeats," to that we can learn and adapt as we go.
 * [Heartbeats](heartbeats.md) -- each two-week Heartbeat has a beginning, middle and end.
 We ritualize and seek to continually improve it.
 * [Projects](plan.md) -- each Heartbeat focuses on a small number of key projects.
 Each of those projects has a Planning Ticket associated with it.
 To ensure we're clear on the high-level goals, roles, and status.